Spherical Earth

-Spherical Earth or Earth's curvature refers to the approximation of figure of the Earth as a sphere.
+Spherical Earth or Earth's curvature refers to the approximation of the figure of the Earth as a sphere.
 The earliest documented mention of the concept dates from around the 5th century BC, when it appears in the writings of Greek philosophers.
 In the 3rd century BC, Hellenistic astronomy established the roughly spherical shape of Earth as a physical fact and calculated the Earth's circumference.
-This knowledge was gradually adopted throughout the Old World during Late Antiquity and the Middle Ages.
+This knowledge was gradually adopted throughout the Old World during Late Antiquity and the Middle Ages, displacing earlier beliefs in a flat Earth.
 A practical demonstration of Earth's sphericity was achieved by Ferdinand Magellan and Juan Sebastián Elcano's circumnavigation (1519–1522).